Superfund Research Program

 What is the focus of your research at the TAMU SRP Center?

-My research uses various cell-based models that mimic either individual organs or diverse human populations to test both individual environmental chemicals and mixtures.
+My research uses various cell-based models that mimic either individual organs or heterogenous human populations to test both individual environmental chemicals and mixtures.
 Most recently, we have been modeling exposure scenarios for a large number of PFAS chemicals, individually and in mixtures.

 How did you become interested in this work?